luigifreda/3dpatrolling/README.md

 ----
 ## Prerequisites

 We designed and tested the framework under **Ubuntu 14.04**.
 We recently ported it on Ubuntu **16.04**.
 It should be easy to compile the framework in other platforms.
+Clearly, you need ROS.

 ---
 ## How to install and compile 3dpatrolling